J. C. W. Beckham: Second term

 Although the Kentucky Constitution prohibited governors from serving consecutive terms, Beckham announced that he would seek a full term as governor in 1903.
 His candidacy was challenged in court, but the court ruled Beckham had not served a full first term and so was eligible to run.
 His record of reconciliation and of supporting non-controversial reforms prevented significant opposition when he won the party's nomination.
 His record also deprived his Republican opponent, Morris B. Belknap, of any significant campaign issue in the general election.
 Beckham defeated Belknap and three minor candidates.

 In his message to the legislature in 1904, Beckham again raised the issue of a uniform school textbook law, which had not passed during his first term.
 The law was one of few significant reforms that passed during the 1904 session.
 Also during the session, funds were approved for building a new capitol building and a memorial to the late Governor Goebel.

 In March 1904, Beckham signed the Day Law, mandating racial segregation of all schools in Kentucky.
 Berea College, a private college in eastern Kentucky that had been integrated since the 1850s, immediately filed suit to challenge the law.
 Its substance was upheld in the circuit court and the Kentucky Court of Appeals.
 Berea appealed to the Supreme Court, which, in 1908, which decided, in Berea College v.
 Kentucky, against the college.
 Again, only Harlan dissented.

 Near the close of the 1904 session, legislators approved the creation of Beckham County from parts of Carter, Elliott, and Lewis Counties.
 Olive Hill was made the county seat.
 Soon, the county's existence was challenged in court on grounds that it fell short of the 400 mi2 required by the state constitution and that it reduced the counties from which it was carved to less than 400 mi2.
 Carter County joined the lawsuit, claiming the border of Beckham County passed too close to Grayson, the seat of Carter County, and to Vanceburg, the seat of Lewis County.
 The state constitution forbade county borders from passing within 10 mi of a county seat.
 On April 29, 1904, the Kentucky Court of Appeals found in favor of the plaintiffs and dissolved Beckham County.
+However, Beckham County, Oklahoma, was named in his honor at the suggestion of a Kentuckian who was serving as a delegate to Oklahoma's constitutional convention for statehood in 1907.